lorentzforces/blue-prints-notes/leads-and-unattributed-clues.md

   - ...and connect it to ducts
 - Get all chess pieces in a layout
 - Get a power hammer with brick walls (multiple in single run, preferably)
+- Get a pump room and draw down the reservoir to 6/0 pips

 ### Unanswered Questions